alamahant/fedorarc/INSTRUCTIONS.md

     Perfect for testing and development environments

-📦 After Installation
+AFTER INSTALLATION:

 If you install a package with a daemon using DNF:

-    Look in init.d/services/ - if its script is found there, move it to init.d/
+    Look in init.d/services/.
+If its script is found there, move it to init.d/.

-    Check conf.d/config/ - if its configuration file is found there, move it to conf.d/
+    Check conf.d/config/ for its configuration file.
+If found, move it to conf.d/.

-    Test the service
+    Then test the service.

 If you encounter any problems, please open an issue.
 Also open an issue if your desired daemon and configuration are missing from the existing files.

-🔧 Compatibility
+COMPATIBILITY:

-    ✅ Tested on Fedora
+Tested on Fedora.

-    ⚠️ May also work on RHEL derivatives
+May also work on RHEL derivatives.

-⚠️ Warning
+WARNING:

 This project is experimental.
-Always test in virtual machines or Incus containers before committing to bare metal.
+Always test in virtual machines or incus containers before committing to bare metal.

 © 2025 Alamahant.
 All rights reserved.